syncstronk12333/Credit-Card-Fraud-Detector/README.md

 streamlit run app.py
 ```

-Upload your .csv file containing transaction data and review detected fraud.
-(Sample dataset provided in the repo)
+Upload your .csv file containing transaction data and review detected fraud (Sample dataset provided in the repository).

 ## 📝 Input File Format
 Your CSV should include the following columns: